-By enhancing the existing trails and increasing connectivity between the Spencer Creek Trail and the Spring Creek Trail, many people will be encouraged to visit and explore this community and all nature has to offer.
+By enhancing the existing trails and increasing connectivity between the Spencer Creek Trail and the Spring Creek Trail, many people will be encouraged to visit and explore this community and all that nature has to offer.
 Although there is significant, existing trail infrastructure, improving upon it will better connect the community through nature.
-Uniting all of Hamilton through the environment, will allow for recreation and conservation.
-Both the Spencer Creek Trail and the Spring Creek Trail must be completed and better connected, thus ensuring that its benefits and accessibility are maximized.
+Uniting all of Hamilton through its natural environment, will allow for improved recreation and conservation.
+Both the Spencer Creek Trail and the Spring Creek Trail must be completed and better connected, thus ensuring that their benefits and accessibility are maximized.